 Adi, 32, had been working in the retail industry for the past ten years when he decided he wanted a change.
 ‘You can only do one thing for so long,’ he says.
-Last year, he decided to change career and enrol on a coding bootcamp.
+Last year, he decided to change career and enroll on a coding bootcamp.
 ‘I decided to do a Full Stack Web Developer bootcamp,’ he explains, ‘because I wanted to be involved in web development, back- or front-end – I didn’t mind.
 I thought it made sense to learn all aspects of web development.’

 Adi has already been offered work at a software development company.
 When asked what worked best for him about his bootcamp, he mentions the flexibility (he had to continue working while upskilling as a web developer) and the mentorship.
 He says: ‘Coding mentors just help so much.
 Because someone is always around to answer your questions, you don’t get stuck that often.
 I found my mentorship experience both reassuring and motivating.
 You know you’re not going to flounder around for ages feeling frustrated.’

 Research bears out Adi’s view.
 Chris Myers, a startup founder and CEO of a financial management solutions company, says on Forbes that if he could give young professionals one piece of advice it would be to find a mentor.
 ‘I firmly believe that mentorship is the best path to career success, hands down,’ he says.

 Coding mentors are particularly useful.
 Here are some advantages: